Dong237/KnowledgeUpdate/README.md

 bash shells/collect_data.sh
 ```

-This will generate a JSON dataset of Q&A pairs in `datasets/qa_pairs.json`, ready for fine-tuning the model.

-**Note that the argument `chunk_size_by_token` has a great impact on the data processing time, smaller chunk size will lead to finer granularity of fact extraction, while also slowing down the collection process.
-Bigger values are recommanded when you have too many text files**
+**Note that arguments `chunk_size_by_token` and `role_amount_per_fact` have a great impact on the data processing time.
+Smaller chunk size will lead to finer granularity of fact extraction, while also slowing down the collection process.
+Bigger values are recommanded when you have too many text files.
+Also setting `role_amount_per_fact` too high will slow down the generation process**

 ## Knowledge Updating & Finetuning